-The following discussion and analysis of Copperbank Resources Corp. (the "Company" or "CopperBank") for the nine months ended September 30, 2018, is prepared as of November 27, 2018 and should be read together with the unaudited condensed consolidated interim financial statements for the same period and related notes attached thereto, which are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The following discussion and analysis of Copperbank Resources Corp. (the "Company" or "Copperbank") for the nine months period ended September 30, 2019 is prepared as of November 26, 2019_and should be read together with the consolidated financial statements for the same period and related notes attached thereto, which are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All amounts are stated in Canadian dollar unless otherwise indicated.